 Object, wood, waste cardboard, solar panel from advertising, paint, glue, plastic

 An extinguished wood fire, oil barrel and a solar panel are arranged rising on a staircase.
-The work represents the phases of man’s energy extraction from nature.
-Gone are the pre-industrial times with the open wood fire on the left.
-We are in the fossil phase in the middle and have to enter the renewable energy production on the right because of the acute climate crisis.
-We have through our use of fossil fuels, caused a climate crisis that threatens humanity.
-The transformation consists in replacing the fossil energy production by the regenerative one.
+The work presents the phases of man’s energy extraction from nature.
+Gone are the pre-industrial days with the open wood fire on the left.
+We are in the fossil phase in the middle and need to enter renewable energy production on the right because of the acute climate crisis.
+Through our use of fossil fuels, we have caused a climate crisis that threatens humanity.
+The transformation consists of replacing fossil energy production with renewable energy.

 MHLD – Multifunctional Hybrid Laundro Drive (2021)